Designated Officer: Director, Human Resources

 The Supervisor must:

-- monitor and review the WFH arrangements on a regular basis as recorded in the WFH agreement;
+- monitor and review the WFH agreement on a regular basis as recorded in the WFH agreement

-- provide equipment and tools required to perform the tasks required (does not include work station furniture additional services or costs - see Section 8. and 10.); and,
+- where practicable, provide equipment and tools required to perform the tasks required (does not include workstation furniture, additional services or costs)

-- accurately document the ownership and usage arrangements of the equipment and assets at the home based site in the WFH agreement.
+- accurately document the ownership and usage arrangements of the equipment and assets.

 The staff member indemnifies the University against all loss or damage to the staff member’s property and all claims by third parties in respect of personal injury and property damage except to the extent caused by the negligent act, error or omission of the University.

-Not all on-campus services are available or supportable when used from the Staff Member’s Home Based Worksite.
-The Staff Member accepts this situation and agrees not to impose any overheads on the University for additional services.
-Note, IT Services is developing capabilities and policy in the area of Mobility which may extend available online services in the future.
+Not all on-campus services are available or supportable when used from home.
+The staff member accepts this and agrees not to impose any overheads on the University for additional services.